blinksh/blink/docs/advanced/advanced-mosh.md

 ## The Bleeding Edge of Mosh

 Blink has additional support for new Mosh features like TrueColor rendering and remote clipboard.
-Some of these features are not supported in the older Mosh versions that may be installed on your servers.
+Some of these features are not supported in older versions of Mosh versions that may be installed on your servers.
 If that's the case, you can uninstall Mosh via your package manager or compile it and install it from source.
 Please see this [link](https://mosh.org) for more information.